lizuerjoey/multi-useraccount/README.md

 | Member | Unable to add members into the organisation | Add button should be disabled when login |

 ### Dummy accounts to test
+*They are all part of the same organisation - sianorg*

 | Email | Password | Role |
 | :---:   | :---: | :---: |
 | sian@gmail.com | P@ssword123 | Admin